aditib738/my-website/content/wp/elec/index.md

 ---
-title: "Rural Electrification, Social Norms, and Female Labor Allocation: Evidence from Rural U.S. and India"
+title: "The Power to Work: Electrification and Women’s Employment in India"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here